Born in 1961 in St. Paul, Minnesota, the grandson of the Chief of the Winnebago Native American tribe.

 NIS launched a nine month investigation, during which all of the Marine guards in the Moscow embassy were replaced.
 NIS also arrested Corporal Arnold Bracy, who signed a confession indicating that he acted as a lookout for Lonetree, while Lonetree secreted KGB operatives into the embassy to plant bugs.
 Also arrested was Marine staff Sergeant Robert Stufflebeam, who was charged wit failing to report fraternization with Soviet women.
 The charges against Bracy and Stufflebeam were eventually dropped.

 NIS was highly criticized for its over-exuberance with its investigation, accused of blowing things way out of proportion in order to show off having disrupted a spy operation.
 Lonetree was convicted on multiple counts of turning over classified information, was court-martialed in 1987 and sentenced to 30 years in prison.
-Because of his cooperation with authorities, his sentence was reduced to 25 years of which he served nine before being released in February 1996
+He was the first U.S. Marine Corps member ever convicted of espionage.
+Because of his cooperation with authorities, his sentence was reduced to 25 years of which he served nine before being released in February 1996.